 MadeOnSol API → POST /webhook → Express server → Verify HMAC → Filter deployer tier → Telegram Bot API

-MadeOnSol signs every webhook payload with HMAC-SHA256.
-Your server verifies the signature before acting on the payload.
-This prevents spoofed requests from triggering fake alerts.
+MadeOnSol signs every webhook payload with HMAC-SHA256 over <timestamp>.<body>.
+Your server verifies the signature and rejects anything outside a 5-minute freshness window before acting on the payload.
+This prevents both spoofed requests and replays of an intercepted payload.

 Step 1: Create a Telegram Bot